Luidisilva20/imagem_luidi/README.md

-# package_luidi
+# package_name

 Description.
-The package package_luidi is used to:
+The package package_name is used to:
 	-
 	-

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install package_luidi
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install package_name

 ```bash
 pip install package_luidi